BriancaKnight/Inventory_Tracker_Update/README.md

 ## Description

 This application utilizes React to create, update, and read inventory for a Refillery retailer.
+This update utiliizes react to manage state and react-redux for testing.

 ## Setup/Installation Requirements

 ### Cloning Instructions
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
-* Install Node.js with `npm install`.
+* Install Node.js with `npm install`
-* To build the webpack run `npm run build`
 * To start the development server run `npm run start`
+* Install redux and react-redux with `npm install redux@4.2.0 react-redux@8.0.2`
-* To lint the project run `npm run lint`
+* To test run `nmp run test`

 ## Known Bugs

-* None.
+* Upon opening the webpage two empty items print to the dom.
+* There is a bug preventing new items to print to the dom.

 ## License